hy. This is my benq scans. The blank media it’s Verbatim, Whrite at 4X ,default settings. :a

-This could indicate that the TRT is not performed with the “accuracy” setting.... - if you choose any another setting, it will drop data during reading, so there’s room for error (false negatives)!
-A good TRT indicates a fully readable disc (in the drive used to perfom the test) only if it’s set to “accuracy”.
+This could indicate that the TRT is not performed with the “accuracy” setting… - if you choose any another setting, it will drop data during reading, so there’s room for error (false negatives)!
+A good TRT indicates a fully readable disc (in the drive used to perfom the test) [I]only[/I] if it’s set to “accuracy”.

 Another possible cause is that you perform the TRT in one drive, and try to read the disc in another drive.
 Many marginal discs/burns can be fully readable in drive X and show unreadable zones in drive Y (which is the reason wy we are several on this board to choose our pickiest reading drives for performing TRTs).